mindsandthings/Obsidian_Repo/1. Projects/Kraken/Kraken revision notes Sep 2022.md

 need to get in a story about B's magic school classmates somewhere

 The Bellflower-autonomy-Courts thread needs to connect with the Bellflower-autonomy-Lily thread.

+Madison and Lily: they have a specific portal preprogrammed to open up back here, so why not just wait?
+Or: they don't and were hoping for a random one.
+Or: they're planning to go around starside to a known route to the top (super dangerous if I want Flyer to need the butterflies for this! but Lily has kraken poison).
+Maybe Bellflower has got repellent for whatever will attack them starside?
+And Flyer didn't